Izatt Christensen Lectureship

 Visiting BYU

 For a map of campus see map.byu.edu.
-Visitors’ parking can be identified as the pink areas that appear by clicking Parking.
-Click Buildings to locate the Maeser and Benson Buildings.
+Visitor parking can be identified by clicking Parking.
+Click Buildings to locate the Engineering Building (EB for Technical Lecture) and the MSRB (for the Public Lecture).
 It is not possible to park adjacent to the buildings where the lectures are held.

 Izatt Christensen Award and Lectures